 Start by defining your ideal client or a customer persona.
 A customer persona is a detailed description of the ideal buyer who will buy your service.
-This persona helps you understand what type of person you are targeting with your marketing.
+It can help you understand what type of person you are targeting with your marketing.
 When creating your customer persona, ask yourself the following questions:

-What is their demographic profile such as age, gender, education level?
+What is their age, gender and education level?
 Furthermore, what is their job and what does their typical day look like?
 How do they gather new information and what was their most recent purchase?
-Conduct a thorough research in order to understand their consumer journey properly.
-Understanding the consumer journey will help you come up with a roadmap to move consumers along to the ultimate goal.
+Conduct thorough research in order to understand their consumer journey properly.

-Final step within your market research is knowing where your audience is, both physically and in the digital world.
-Knowing where they will most likely connect with you will help maintain cost efficiency in your marketing efforts.
+This will help you come up with a roadmap to move consumers along with the ultimate goal.
+The final step within your market research is knowing where your audience is, both physically and in the digital world.
+As a result, it will help maintain cost efficiency in your marketing efforts.

 4. Articulate Your Messaging

-Next you need to discover your Brand Essence (your company’s expressions) and your Brand Messaging (your company’s messaging).
-When extracting and documenting these elements effectively, you ensure your brand will communicate honestly, authentically and consistently at every touchpoint.
+Next, you need to discover your Brand Essence (your company’s expressions) and your Brand Messaging.
+Start by extracting and documenting these elements effectively.
+That way you will ensure honest, authentic and consistent brand communication at every touchpoint.